 Authorized Services include:

-We use Consumer-Employee Provider (CEP) program.
-Consumers are given a list of potential providers from the Homecare worker registry of eligible home care workers by Case Managers.
-Consumers are also provided the website so they can go on line and select their provider as well.
-Consumers are responsible for selecting their own worker.
-The consumer has primary responsibility for locating, interviewing, screening and hiring his/her own employees.
+We use the Consumer-Employee Provider (CEP) program.
+Consumers are given a list of potential providers from the homecare worker registry.
+Consumers are also provided information about how to access the website so they can complete the process of selecting their providers online.
+Consumers are responsible for selecting their own workers.
+The consumer has primary responsibility for locating, interviewing, screening, and hiring his/her own employees.
 Consumers who are unable to select and hire a homecare worker are referred to the Employer’s Resource Connection for assistance.

 Describe the agency policy for prioritizing OPI service delivery for both the waiting list and hours/types of services for the individual.
 (OAR 411- 032-005 2 b G)

 Community Action Team serves clients with SPL 1-18.
 We use a service matrix to determine the amount of hours based on the SPL level and hours of service.
-The maximum number of hours is 8 hours per pay period (2 weeks).
+The maximum number of hours is 8 per 2-week pay period.
 A copy of the service matrix is included in the OPI assessment.
-If a consumer has a SPL 1-13, we make a warm referral to the DHS-APD office to see if they would qualify for more hours through Medicaid.
+If a consumer has a SPL 1-13, we make a referral to the DHS-APD office to see if they would qualify for more hours through Medicaid.

 Eligible consumers shall receive authorized services on a priority basis, with highest priorities receiving services first.
 Risk assessments are completed for all consumers requesting services in order to determine needs.
 Those with high risk scores are served first.
 Priority for receipt of authorized services shall be: